unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 **ERC-721**

-Unlike ERC-20, ERC-721 is specialized in non-fungible tokens.
-The recent NFTs hype is often credited to the emergence of ERC-721, which is the essential set of rules for NFTs.
-NFTs are unique tokens that cannot be replaced and have a different value from other tokens that are part of the same smart contract.
+Unlike ERC-20, ERC-721 specifies a standard for non-fungible tokens.
+NFTs cannot be replaced with an identical token, since all ERC-721 tokens are provably unique.

 **ERC-1155**

-Introduced in 2019,  ERC-1155 is the next generation of token standards that allows the simultaneous transfer of multiple token types.
-It is the hybrid between ERC-20 and ERC-721.
-This is different from ERC-721 and ERC-20, where a separate contract gets deployed for each Non-fungible or fungible token.
-You can learn more about these different standards [here](https://www.infostor.com/nft-guide/erc-721vs-erc-1155-benefits-difference-from-erc-721-standard/).
+Introduced in 2019,  ERC-1155 is in some ways possesses traits of both ERC-20 and ERC-721 token types.
+This is different from ERC-721 and ERC-20, where a separate contract gets deployed for each non-fungible or fungible token.
+You can learn more about these different standards [here](https://www.web3.university/article/comparing-erc-721-to-erc-1155).

 ---